lucaskup/VizFracSet/README.md

 ├── sample                  # Sample images for README └── scripts                 # usefull python 3.x scripts to handle the dataset
     ├── convTiff_To_PNG.py  # Converts TIFF to PNG
-    └── createMasksCOCO.py  # Creates mask file from PNG + Coco Annotations
+	├── fractStats.py       # Script for QGIS, used to extract Azimuth and length of fractures ├── rosechart.py  		# Create rosechart from fractstats └── createMasksCOCO.py  # Creates mask file from PNG + Coco Annotations
 ```